120 Introductory Chemistry (4)

 450 Biogeochemistry (4)

 Explores the connections among the atmosphere, hydrosphere, lithosphere, and biosphere through exploration of global cycling of nutrients and pollutants.
-Students investigate these biogeochemical cycles through analysis of primary research articles, field measurements, chemical analysis, and a self- designed research project.
+Students investigate these biogeochemical cycles through analysis of primary research articles, field measurements, chemical analysis, and a self-designed research project.
 Prerequisites: senior status and any 200 level Chemistry course.
 Lecture three hours, laboratory three hours each week.
 Identical to EES 450.
-Offered each spring.
+Offered every spring.

 455 Advanced Chemistry Topics (4)

 A focused, in-depth study of a selected topic in chemistry.
 Taught as a seminar, with an emphasis on interpreting data and critical analysis of primary literature, and may involve laboratory work.
 May be repeated for credit as topics change.
 Prerequisite: consent.
-Offered fall of even-numbered years.
+Offered selected fall semesters.

 470 Internship in the Natural Sciences (2 or 4)